By Ben Blanchard and Brian Leonal

 Among the missing passengers is a celebrated Uighur artist called Memetjan Abla.

-On Monday, Chinese Foreign Ministry spokesman Qin Gang urged people to stay calm and stop spreading rumors about the missing plane.
+On Monday, Chinese Foreign Ministry spokesman Qin Gang urged people to stay calm and stop spreading rumours about the missing plane.

 "There are many different pieces of information at present, dazzling the eyes and making people not know what to do," he told reporters.